iquasere/reCOGnizer/README.md

   -db DATABASE, --database DATABASE
                         Basename of COG database for annotation.
-If multiple databases, use comma separated list (db1,db2,db3) --database-by-recognizer DATABASE_BY_RECOGNIZER
-                        If inputed database was produced by reCOGnizer -seqs MAX_TARGET_SEQS, --max-target-seqs MAX_TARGET_SEQS
+If multiple databases, use comma separated list (db1,db2,db3) --custom-database     If database was NOT produced by reCOGnizer -seqs MAX_TARGET_SEQS, --max-target-seqs MAX_TARGET_SEQS
                         Number of maximum identifications for each protein.
                         Default is 1.